polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ### Start your project
 - **Decide a use-case:** Whether you're looking to built a use-case already mentioned in our [quests](https://github.com/polymerdevs/PIT-Phase-1/issues) or planning to innovate (propose use-case [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16)) - having an idea of what makes you tick can help you and others find the right team members.
-- **Team Formation:** Its time to find the right fit, comments your team requirements under in [Team registry](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself if you are flying solo.
+- **Teams:** In case you are looking for team members to collaborate with, comments your team requirements under in [Team registry](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself.
-- **Team Registration:** Once your team is finalized, make sure to edit pervious comment to include details of the team and mark the team as 'Finalized' and notify the product team in discord.
-This registration ensures you're officially in the running and helps us support you throughout the PIT.
-- **Development Resources:** Jumpstart your project with our comprehensive [developer documentation](https://docs.polymerlabs.org/), especially if you plan to interact with testnet contracts.
+- **Development Resources:** You are good to start building!
+Jumpstart your project with our comprehensive [developer documentation](https://docs.polymerlabs.org/), especially if you plan to interact with testnet contracts.
 These resources are designed to guide you through the initial setup and development stages.
 - **Community and Support:** For any development-related queries, head over to our [developer forum](https://forum.polymerlabs.org/).
 The Polymer Labs team and the Polymer developer community are there to assist you, ensuring help is always at hand when you need it.

 **Note:** Regular updates and check-ins can enhance your PIT experience.
 Keep an eye on [announcements](https://twitter.com/Polymer_Labs) and utilize the forums for collaboration and support.